Single-Step Parity Check Gate Set for Quantum Error Correction

-When we measure a qubit, we are in fact performing a one-body parity measurement and we are then able to define the states uniquely.
-However, when we have multiple qubits and we try to measure these multi-qubit systems, our goal is to restrict the global space into subspaces where the symmetry of the measured operator is enforced.
-For instance, we will take Figure \ref{Fig:parit_Mppa} as an example.
-If we take the input state as,
+Measuring a qubit is, in fact, a one-body parity measurement, allowing the unique definition of states.
+However, when measuring multiple qubits, our goal is to constrain the global space into subspaces where the symmetry of the measured operator is enforced.
+Consider the example in Figure \ref{Fig:parit_Mppa}, where the input state is chosen as:

-where, $\alpha$,$\beta$,$\gamma$ and $\delta$ are arbitrary complex amplitudes that define a unique state in this four dimensional Hilbert space.
-Now, if we restrict the space by enforcing a symmetry, i.e., by running the circuits in \ref{Fig:parit_Mppa}, prior to measurement of the ancilla, the three qubits are in a state namely $\ket{\psi_{bm}}$, $bm$ is before measurement, can be written as in Equation~\ref{Eq: XXbasisforancilla}.
+where $\alpha$,$\beta$,$\gamma$ and $\delta$ are arbitrary complex amplitudes that define a unique state in this four dimensional Hilbert space.
+If we restrict the space by enforcing a symmetry, i.e., by running the circuits in \ref{Fig:parit_Mppa}, prior to measurement of the ancilla, the state of the three qubits before measurement, $\ket{\psi_{bm}}$, $bm$ is:

 Here $\ket{0}$ and $\ket{1}$ are the states of the ancilla qubit.
-We know that measuring the ancilla state will project the state into an eigenstate of $XX$.
-If we assume that we measure the ancilla in $\ket{0}$ and project our state into the $+1$ eigenstate of \textit{XX}, we can write our output state $\ket{\psi_{out}}$ as,
+We know that by measuring the ancilla state will project the state into an eigenstate of $XX$.
+If we assume that we measure the ancilla in $\ket{0}$ and project our state into the $+1$ eigenstate of \textit{XX}, we can write our output state $\ket{\psi_{out}}$ as

-By grouping them;
+By grouping them

-We can rewrite Equation \ref{eq:renamed} as follows:
+we can rewrite Equation \ref{eq:renamed} as follows: